ting-918/Deguster/README.md

 <div align="center"><img src="assets(md)/hover%20over%20desserts%20map.png" width="50%"></div><br>

 **3. Browsing and Favorites List** <br>
-After selecting a dessert from the map or side menu, users are taken to a list-style page showcasing each dessert with its title, introduction, favorite button (star icon), and post button (red landmark icon). <br>
+After selecting a dessert from the map or side menu, users are taken to a list-style page showcasing each dessert with its title, introduction, favorite button (star icon), and post button (red landmark icon). <br><br>
 • Functionality of the Favorite Button <br>
-&emsp;The button allows toggling between two states—not favorited and favorited—while performing corresponding actions (adding or <br>
+&emsp;The button allows toggling between two states—not favorited and favorited—while performing corresponding<br>
-&emsp;removing the item from the personal favorites library) <br>
+&emsp;actions (adding/removing the item from the personal favorites library) <br>
 • Dynamic Effect of the Favorite Button <br>
 &emsp;When the mouse hovers over the star icon button, it exhibits a side-to-side shaking effect. <br>
 &emsp;This animation is implemented using CSS Animation and @keyframes.<br>